GonaCon™ Contraceptive Study

 A facility was created that was uniquely suited to the objective where cats enjoy the highest standards of enrichment and welfare.
 They had free access to a specially built 2-story indoor home where they could snooze on comfy couches or in warm cat beds, relax on cat trees, or climb a two-story real tree made especially for them!
 And when they wanted some fresh air, they had access to a large outdoor yard that was enclosed with a predator-proof fence.
 Outside there were trees, climbing structures, and plenty of surfaces where they could soak up the sun.

 In addition to Dr.Fischer, a full-time Project Manager, and two part-time employees, multiple student volunteers came for daily visits.
 Their primary job was to love the cats—cuddle with them on couches, entertain them with toys, and make sure that each individual got lots of positive human attention.
 The cat’s environment was designed to help these once homeless cats transition easily into adoptive homes at the end of the study.
+Full learning about designing this breeding colony has been published in the July 2018 online issue of the Journal of Feline Medicine and Surgery, available here.

-The study has provided a wealth of knowledge about the vaccine, cat behavior, and how to design, and successfully conduct, a breeding study with cat welfare as the utmost priority.
+The study provided a wealth of knowledge about the vaccine, cat behavior, and how to design, and successfully conduct, a breeding study with cat welfare as the utmost priority.
 We hope this progressive model of research will positively shape future studies intending to benefit free-roaming cats.

 The 44 cats who participated in this study contributed greatly to cat-kind.
 All were spayed and adopted into loving homes.
 Click here to see pictures of the study alumni.